Progressive Ensemble Distillation: Building Ensembles for Efficient Inference: Progressive Ensemble Distillation with B-DISTIL

-To find a weak learner, the \findwl~method minimizes sum of two lose terms using stochastic gradient descent.
-The first is standard binary/multi-class cross-entropy distillation loss function~\citep{hinton2015distilling}, with temperature smoothening.
-The second term is defined in {Equation~\ref{eq:optiprogram}}: Here $I^{+}_{ij}:= I[\Ktp(i, j) > \Ktn(i,j)]$, $B$ is an upper bound on the magnitude of the logits, and $l(x_i) := f(x_i) - g(x_i)$.
-To see the intuition behind this expression, first assume the following is true for all $(i, j)$.
-Summing over all data points $x_i$, we can see that this is sufficient for $f$ to be a weak learner with respect to $g$.
-Equation~\ref{eq:optiprogram} is a soft log-barrier version of the weak learning condition, that penalizes those $(i,j)$ for which Equation~\ref{eq:hardbarrier} does not hold.
+\paragraph{Log-barrier regularizer.} To find a weak learner, the \findwl~method minimizes the sum of two loss terms using stochastic gradient descent.
+The first is standard binary/multi-class cross-entropy distillation loss~\citep{hinton2015distilling}, with temperature smoothing.
+The second term is defined in {~\Cref{eq:optiprogram}}: Here $I^{+}_{ij}:= I[\Ktp(i, j) > \Ktn(i,j)]$, $B$ is an upper bound on the magnitude of the logits, and $l(x_i) := f(x_i) - g(x_i)$.
+To see the intuition behind \Cref{eq:optiprogram}, assume the following holds; $\forall (i, j)$, Summing over all $x_i$, we can see that this is sufficient for $f$ to be a weak learner with respect to $g$. \Cref{eq:optiprogram} is a soft log-barrier version of the weak learning condition, that penalizes those $(i,j)$ for which \Cref{eq:hardbarrier} does not hold.
 By tuning $\gamma$ we can increase the relative importance of the regularization objective, encouraging $f_t$ to be a weak learner potentially at the expense of classification performance.